OctopusDeploy/blog/blog/2021-09/variable-run-conditions-with-octostache/index.md

 ## The scenario

-I've been helping a customer leverage Octopus Deploy with [Azure virtual machine scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).
+I've been helping a customer use Octopus Deploy with [Azure virtual machine scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).
 Virtual machines can be added or removed on a schedule or based on metrics.
 An example of a metric-based rule is, if CPU usage is 60% for 10 minutes, then add more virtual machines.

 For our customer's scenario, the items to note are: